jecaro/jeancharles.quillet/posts/2021-08-20-How-to-use-ddcutil-to-switch-input-of-a-Dell-screen.md

 common task.

 Fortunately the screen provides an I2C interface allowing to programmatically change the screen settings from a computer connected to it.
-On Linux theses settings can be changed using the software [ddcutil](https://www.ddcutil.com/).
+On Linux these settings can be changed using the software [ddcutil](https://www.ddcutil.com/).

 Firstly, in order to use this tool, the kernel module `i2c-dev` must be loaded.